 I use OmniFocus because it helps me in my mission to be more productive—to be a better steward of my time—by helping me to never be forgetting, always be organizing, and to forever be reassessing my priorities.
 Let me show you how.

 Have you ever had someone ask you to do something, you agree, then you immediately forget about it only to have them come back to you weeks later annoyed at your unreliability?

 But you’ve got to stop blaming it on being a “forgetful person.”
 You need to own up to the fact that your system for remembering is just plain flawed.
 No need to kick yourself over it, though.
 Forgetfulness can easily be fixed if you use the right system for managing your tasks.

 OmniFocus is based on David Allen’s Get Things Done (GTD) method of productivity.
 The short version is this: When you think of something that needs to get done, record an actionable task in your “Inbox.”
-Then, at regular scheduled intervals, process your inbox, breaking tasks down into actionable steps.
-The GTD methodology is systems independent (you could do it with a tiny notepad and tiny pen), but OmniFocus fulfills the basic requirements of GTD, and even exceeds them.
-With OmniFocus you have indispensable features like due dates, alerts, deferrals, tags, projects, and nested projects.
+Then, at regularly scheduled intervals, process your inbox, breaking tasks down into actionable steps.
+The GTD methodology is systems independent (you could do it with a tiny notepad and tiny pen), but OmniFocus fulfills the basic requirements of GTD and even exceeds them.
+With OmniFocus, you have indispensable features like due dates, alerts, deferrals, tags, projects, and nested projects.